e3u3/CSE276A/README.md

 * [hw5](#hw5)

 ### hw1
-A pdf solution
+* A pdf solution
+* A Python file
+* A matlab file

 ### hw2
-A pdf solution
+* A pdf solution
+* A Python file

 ### hw3
-A pdf solution
+* A pdf solution
+* A Python file
+* Four results stored in .txt

 ### hw4
-A pdf solution
+* A pdf solution
+* Several matlab files

 ### hw5
-A pdf solution
+* A pdf solution
+* Several matlab files